Student Clubs, Activities, and Honor Societies

 DeVry Pomona has a strong program of co-curricular (outside of the classroom) activities that offer students a chance to expand their educational experiences into one that reaches "beyond the classroom" setting.
 By combining theoretical lessons learned in the classroom with direct experiences from the co-curricular activities, students can enhance their sense of identity and gain the skills that will enable them to move in and deal with an increasingly complex world.
 Information about student clubs and organizations can be found in Student Central.

-The Welcome BBQ, which is held the second week of each trimester, is a great way to introduce yourself to existing clubs on campus.
+The Welcome BBQ, which is held around the second week of the Summer Session, is a great way to introduce yourself to existing clubs on campus.
 Existing clubs are involved with academics, sports, and social issues.
 If you would like to start a club or student organization, please see Student Services and we will gladly help you plan what is needed to start an organization on campus.
 Additionally, clubs are invited to submit a home page to DeVry Pomona Student Services for inclusion into the DeVry Pomona page.

 The ASB at DeVry strongly promotes and encourages a "Get Involved" attitude throughout the entire campus.
 The ASB is an organization that represents the entire student population.
 The ASB consists of a cabinet of four officers as well an Executive Senator Representative (ESR), four Executive Senators (ES's), and a student representative from each class section, also known as senators.
 The ASB is on campus to assist in the development of student leaders and to promote an environment conducive to the advancement of academic, personal, and social growth.

-The CSA provides various services for DeVry students, including but not limited to: selling discount tickets to local theme parks, movie theaters, and entertainment books.
-The lost and found is also located in the CSA.
+The CSA provides various services for DeVry students, including but not limited to: selling discount tickets to local theme parks, movie theaters, and annual event's such as NASCAR and the L.A.
+County Fair.
+The lost and found is also located inside the C.S.A.

 Institute of Electrical and Electronics Engineers (I.E.E.E.)